 - Security devices are able to monitor your home, turn lights on and off as you enter and exit rooms automatically, and stream video so you can check in while you’re away.

-- Smart voice assistants can help to place your usual takeout order on command, make it a breeze to get fresh food delivered to your door.
+- Smart voice assistants can help to place your usual takeout order on command, making it a breeze to get fresh food delivered to your door.

-- Smart watch connected to your smart phone, tracking your heart rate, receiving phone calls and answering to messages.
+- Smartwatch connected to your smartphone, tracking your heart rate, receiving phone calls, and answering messages.

-In terms of business, IoT can offers critical benefits such as predictive maintenance, speed up medical care, improve customer service, etc. It enables better safety, efficiency and decision making for businesses as data is collected and analyzed.
+In terms of business, IoT can offer critical benefits such as predictive maintenance, speeding up medical care, improving customer service, etc. It enables better safety, efficiency, and decision-making for businesses as data is collected and analyzed.

 Internet of Things is one of the most popular and promising technology trends in 2021.
-It is forecasted that by the year 2030, around 50 billions of IoT devices will be in use around the world, creating a massive web of interconnected devices spanning everything from smartphones to kitchen appliances.
-Internet of Things network is contributing in making the world around us smarter and more responsive, merging the digital and physical universes into a united entity.
+It is forecasted that by the year 2030, around 50 billion IoT devices will be in use around the world, creating a massive web of interconnected devices spanning everything from smartphones to kitchen appliances.
+Internet of Things network is contributing to making the world around us smarter and more responsive, merging the digital and physical universes into a united entity.